highmobility/hmcryptokit-swift/README.md

 In addition, if using this as a *dependency* with Swift Package Manager, the suitable architecture is handled by Xcode.

-Lastly, there's a *command-line* tool for executing cryptographic commands.
+Lastly, there's a *command-line* tool for executing cryptographic commands related to High-Mobility's system.

 ## Framework Usage ##